stanpak/eventer/README.md

 * **Event ID**

   Unique identification of the event in the message.
 This value is always unique, no matter what is the message (UUID).
+Later this bit of information can be used to find a particular message in the system log.

 * **Type of events**